MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-3.md

 # Creating a Generic HTTP Service

-OUr user service class encapsulate all the logic for making http requests, if we create another service class for post for exp, it will be almost identical, the only difference is the end-points and the objects that we sent to the server, we can use TypeScript magic to create a generic Http service class.
+Our user service class encapsulate all the logic for making http requests, if we create another service class for post for exp, it will be almost identical, the only difference is the end-points and the objects that we sent to the server, we can use TypeScript magic to create a generic Http service class.

 we create a new file called `http-service.ts`, we past all the code from our `user-service.ts` and paste it in our new file. next we'll modify the code line by line, anywhere we have a ref to user, we should either remove it or make it generic.